 Selin Yalcinkaya is a rising Junior studying Psychology and Theater with a minor in French.
 She joined the lab because she is passionate about working with children, especially those at-risk, and hopes to pursue a career in pediatric psychology.
 Outside of the lab, Selin is the president of ART/EMIS, an intersectional feminist art production company.
 She is also a member of Troy Camp, USC Ski & Snowboard team and is heavily involved in the theater community on campus.

 Thomas graduated from USC in 2021 with a major in Philosophy and a minor in Marketing.
 He grew up in Kailua-Kona on the Big Island of Hawai’i.
-In his free time, he enjoys distance running and competing in E-sports tournaments on USC’s Varsity Smash Bros Team.
+In his free time, he enjoys distance running and competing in eSports tournaments on USC’s Varsity Smash Bros Team.
 He is also a staff writer for Sack of Troy, USC’s Second Best Parody Newspaper.
-He joined the lab because he is interested in psychology, influence, and communication.
+He joined the lab to explore his interests in psychology and communication.
 He designed the website you are viewing right now and he is very proud of it.